cptMustard/COVID-Filter/README.md

 COVID-19 Filter
 ================================
-A Chrome extension that removes COVID from the Internet.
+A Chrome extension that removes COVID from the (your) Internet.

 Overview